Skip to main content

 A Comprehensive Research Agenda

 Excellent and comprehensive science requires an inclusive approach focused on varied topic areas, extending research participation and partnerships, and advancing the research agenda across multiple timeframes.
 To ensure there is the potential to improve clinical care over the short-, medium-, and long-term, study designs should engage diverse populations and perspectives, methods, tools, and models.
 Diversity in these areas of research, such as engaging multiple perspectives, enables us to address complex basic, translational, and applied questions, including those at the intersection of the brain, behavior, and community.
 All vertebrate animal and human studies should factor sex as a biological variable into research designs and reporting.
 Depending on the research question, researchers should consider how genetic background will advance the quality and interpretability of the outcomes.
-Clinical research studies should include participants from diverse racial and ethnic backgrounds, and across gender identities , geographical context, socioeconomic status, neurotype, and age—offering meaningfully representative samples best suited to address public health concerns and provide the most rigorous foundation to inform care and policy.
+Clinical research studies should include participants from diverse racial and ethnic backgrounds, and across gender identities , geographical context, socioeconomic status, disability, neurotype, and age—offering meaningfully representative samples best suited to address public health concerns and provide the most rigorous foundation to inform care and policy.

 Prevention

 NIMH has a developmentally focused, theory-based prevention research program that spans the life course from prenatal though late-life, at different levels of intervention (e.g., universal, selective, indicated, tiered), and in different settings (e.g., homes, schools, health care settings, communities).
 While the targeted developmental stage may change, the primary focus of interventions is on reducing risk and increasing protective factors that can modify proximal outcomes (e.g., parenting, self-regulation, skill development) and long-term, distal outcomes (e.g., depression, anxiety, suicide ideation and behaviors).
 Transition periods (e.g., biological, normative, social) offer important opportunities for the implementation of preventive interventions at different developmental stages.
-NIMH supports research focused on developing and testing scalable preventive interventions, including prevention trials conducted in a variety of contexts and settings where preventive services are offered, and implementation research that tests strategies that can be used to promote the adoption and sustained implementation of effective preventive interventions in communities.
+NIMH supports research focused on developing and testing scalable preventive interventions, including prevention trials conducted in a variety of contexts and settings where preventive services are offered, simulation modeling of alternative prevention strategies, and implementation research that tests strategies that can be used to promote the adoption and sustained implementation of effective preventive interventions in communities.

 Global Mental Health